 - improve court data collection and increase data-driven decision making.

 The OJJDP-sponsored National Juvenile Defender Center provides technical assistance to juvenile defenders and juvenile defense agencies across the country; conducts juvenile-specific trainings for public defenders and court-appointed counsel; supports the creation of specialized juvenile defender units; and develops tools, training, and resources specific to identified regional, state, and local needs.
 The center maintains a clearinghouse of information on juvenile defense and children's constitutional rights.

-Between fiscal years 2017 and 2019, OJJDP awarded more than $5 million to improve the quality of juvenile indigent defense nationwide.
+In Fiscal Year (FY) 2020, OJJDP provided more than $1.78 million toward improving outcomes for indigent youth.
+Between FY 2017 and 2019, OJJDP awarded more than $6.8 million to improve the quality of juvenile indigent defense nationwide.